christopher-b/cbennell.com/src/_posts/2024-09-25-defaults-slot-content-in-rails-viewcomponents.md

 ---
-title: "Default, Dynamic Slot Content in Rails ViewComponents"
+title: Default, Dynamic Slot Content in Rails ViewComponents
-date: "2024-09-25"
+date: 2024-09-25
-categories:
-  - "dev"
 tags:
+  - dev
-  - "ruby-on-rails"
+  - ruby-on-rails
-  - "viewcomponent"
+  - viewcomponent
-coverImage: "AdobeStock_308250313-scaled-1.jpeg"
+coverImage: pebbles.jpeg
 ---

 Have you ever wanted to have a default value for a [ViewComponent slot](https://viewcomponent.org/guide/slots.html), or to make the default value dynamic?